srcdev888/AppSecRepository/cxast/aws-cloudbuild/README.md

 ---

+In this example, we assume that the source code repository is AWS Code Commit.

-Add the [buildspec.yml](buildspec.yml) file to the root directory of your source code.
+Add the [buildspec.yml](buildspec.yml) file to the root directory of your source code, and configure AWS CodeBuild accordingly.

 ```yml
 #buildspec.yml